 It’s funny remembering now because I don’t know why we always bought the Neapolitan tub for so many families and so many kids, when the only flavour anybody wanted was chocolate.
 Every time at the end of the week we’d have to throw out two or three containers of ice cream with only one third eaten.
 Why not just buy the plain chocolate?
 Were vanilla and strawberry ice creams somehow better for you?

 I made this ice cream for my boyfriend’s birthday.
 And I just have to tell you, I’m not really bragging, but it’s the most incredibly amazing combination of ice creams in the entire world.
 My boyfriend is mildly lactose intolerant, but he loves ice cream and sorbet (and frozen yogurt, and milk…and cheese).
 I didn’t want to make three layers of cream-based ice creams and then have to watch him eat it and get sick, so two of the layers are sorbet!
+And the third is optionally vegan made with almond milk.

 It’s basically a cinnamon ice, because there’s no custard involved.
 It sure freezes harder than ice cream but in an ice cream cake that’s a good thing, because by the time you come to cut it it’s soft and creamy.
 The two whole cinnamon sticks crushed in to the milk are so fragrant and really change this cake, so don’t leave out this flavour!
 Please!!!!
 A good tip for making homemade ice cream and using it for a cake, or just for plain eating- if you want it smooth and perfect consistency without the wait, just cut it up with a fork or knife and blend it for 30 seconds, return it to the freezer until ready to eat and enjoy smooth and creamy ice cream.